-1. understand the principles of rhetoric and effectively utilize them in crafting well researched, reasoned, and appealing speeches;

-- 2. choose topics for public speaking that are timely, relevant, and adaptable given varying situations in and different audiences for which the message may be delivered; - 3. effectively and critically evaluate message/speech content and delivery, both when examining one's own work as well as that of others; - 4. understand and utilize the verbal and nonverbal elements essential for exemplary speech delivery; and - 5. analyze and discuss speeches of historical, political and social significance.
+- 1. understand the principles of rhetoric and effectively utilize them in crafting well researched, reasoned, and appealing speeches; - 2. choose topics for public speaking that are timely, relevant, and adaptable given varying situations in and different audiences for which the message may be delivered; - 3. effectively and critically evaluate message/speech content and delivery, both when examining one's own work as well as that of others; - 4. understand and utilize the verbal and nonverbal elements essential for exemplary speech delivery; - 5. analyze and discuss speeches of historical, political and social significance; and - 6. examine one's own biases as listeners, classroom community members, and consumers of information.